openhab/openhab-docs/_addons_bindings/broadlinkthermostat/readme.md

 Two parameter are required for creating things:

 - `host`: The hostname or IP address of the device.
-- `mac` : The network MAC of the device.
+- `macAddress` : The network MAC of the device.

 The autodiscovery process finds both parts automatically.